Setting Up DKIM, SPF, and DMARC: Complete Guide

 - No typos in the key

-The domain in your From header must match either:
+The domain in your From header must match either the domain that passed SPF or the domain that signed DKIM.

 Fix: Ensure you're sending from the same domain you authenticated.